IrshitaSapru25/supply-chain-delay-analysis/README.md

 ## Project Overview
-This project focuses on identifying bottlenecks within logistics operations by analyzing delivery performance and shipping delays.
-Using SQL for data manipulation and Power BI for visualization, raw shipment data was transformed into actionable business insights.
+This project analyzes delivery delays in a global supply chain to understand which shipping modes and regions are most prone to late deliveries.
+SQL was used to clean and analyze shipment data, and Power BI was used to build an interactive dashboard that highlights delay patterns and operational risks.

 ---